API Reference

 )

-The investment and operation planning module handles both long-term capacity expansion and short-term dispatch optimization.
+The investment and operation module handles both long-term capacity expansion and short-term dispatch optimization using mixed-integer linear programming.

 class pyeplan.inosys(inp_folder, ref_bus, dshed_cost=1000000, rshed_cost=500, phase=3, vmin=0.85, vmax=1.15, sbase=1, sc_fa=1)[source]